telerik/winforms-docs/editors/maskededitbox/standard-masks.md

 |\|Escape.
 Escapes a mask character, turning it into a literal. "\\" is the escape sequence for a backslash.|
 |All other characters|All non-mask elements will appear as themselves within __RadMaskedEditBox__ .
 Literals always occupy a static position in the mask at run time, and cannot be moved or deleted by the user|

->note By default, when the user is typing before already typed text, the text is overridden.
+>tip By default, when the user is typing before already typed text, the text is overridden.
 If the *Insert* key is pressed you can insert characters instead of replacing them.
 >

 ## See Also